 Accessibility should not be a privilege, it should be a right for those to be able to access websites just as those without disabilities can access digital content.
 Currently many websites are putting the business at a risk for a legal lawsuit for not being accessible.
 There are many benefits to making your digital content accessible.
-The most important being it is simply the right thing to do and well worth the effort.
+The most important being it is simply the right thing to do and well worth the effort put into it.